Are We Listening?

 If we were to translate this into human terms, it would equate to a one-sided or narcissistic relationship, where we make all of the decisions.
 Every time we picked up your best friend, we would make all the choices of where to go, where to eat, when & what to eat & when it was time to go.
-If you picked your friend up one day and they told you they were upset with something a co-worker had done, were thinking of quitting their job and were anxious about the implications of this decision, what would you say?
-Would you tell them to shut up and put their shoes on?
+If we picked our friend up one day & they told us they were upset with something a co-worker had done, were thinking of quitting their job & were anxious about the implications of this decision, what would we say?
+Would we tell them to shut up & put their shoes on?
 If our friend started to cry & pace the floor as a result of this response, would we drive them to a track field & make them run 30 laps or navigate an obstacle course?
-Would you tell your friend that exercise will solve all their problems and have them stand up, sit down, do some figure 8's around some chairs and change direction?
+Would we tell our friend that exercise will solve all their problems & have them stand up, sit down, do some figure 8's around some chairs & change direction?
 When finished, our friend would be sore, tired, swallow their emotions & decide to stop trying to discuss the issue.
-How do you think your friend would feel about you after this?
-Would they be enthusiastic about spending more time with you?
-How do you think they would react the next time you came to pick them up?
-Would they begin to experience emotional escalations of stress, anxiety, worry and begin to make excuses to avoid spending time with you?
-Would they become fresh, jiggy and hard to catch?
+How do we think our friend would feel about us after this?
+Would they be enthusiastic about spending more time with us?
+How would they would react the next time we went to pick them up?
+Would they begin to experience emotional escalations of stress, anxiety, worry & begin to make excuses to avoid spending time with us?
+Would they become fresh, jiggy & hard to catch?
 Would we blame the weather, a spouse or the neighbour for their sudden reluctance to go anywhere with us?

 It's time to change the way we see and interact with our horses.
 When we understand exactly what they're thinking & feeling in every moment, it eliminates the surprises & leaves no more room for unanswered questions.